(page last updated 11/30/2017

 - Other Copics- There are countless ways to get similar effects with Copics.
 I'm more concerned that you have two light blues that blend well together than about which blue combo you're using.
 Although the markers for this class happen to be sequential (R24, R27, and R29 are all adjacent on the Copic spectrum), in real life I rarely look at the numbers on the Copic caps.
 Email me at Amy@vanillaarts.com if you want advice on specific substitutions but for the most part, if it looks similar and if they blend, go for it!

-By the way, if you're missing one marker from a recommended blend, it's often easier to substitute a whole new blending combination than to switch out just one marker.
+By the way, if you are missing one marker from a recommended blend, it's often easier to substitute a whole new blending combination than to switch out just one marker.
 Remember, colors may be similar and yet have different blending characteristics.
 We'll deal with this more in a dedicated lesson.

-- Colored Pencil Brands- All I ask is that you use an artist grade pencil.
-Prismacolor, Luminance, Polychromos, Lyra, Rembrandt are all formulated for professional use.
-If a school can purchase your brand of pencils in bulk for classroom purposes, it is not, Not, NOT an artist grade pencil.
-We are not using a lot of colored pencil in this class but when we do, you will find it worth it to own one of the above brands.
+- Colored Pencil Brands- All I really ask is that you use an artist grade pencil, one that was formulated for professional use.
+If a school can purchase your brand of pencils in bulk for classroom purposes, it is NOT an artist grade pencil.
+We aren't using a lot of colored pencils in this class but when we do, you will find it worth it to own a good brand.